|

 and there are several small churches to visit if

 you get bored with sitting on the beach.
+The owners of the Taverna Otzias have beach beds and umbrellas and serve drinks from the restaurant.
 There are

 rooms to rent here and the combination of the good